bhky/opennsfw2/README.md

 This **Open-NSFW 2** project provides a TensorFlow 2 implementation of the Yahoo model, with references to its previous third-party [TensorFlow 1 implementation](https://github.com/mdietrichstein/tensorflow-open_nsfw).

+A simple API is provided for making predictions on images and videos.

 # Installation